ralhassa/EchoChamber/README.md

 This is a web application that acts as a review sharing platform where users are able to review movies that they have experienced and also browse reviews that have been made available by other users.

+This project was completed following agile development methodoligies in a group of myself and 3 of my peers.
+My main contribution was the development of the web application and all its features.

 File Directory: